affanahmed2/Object-Classification-GUI/README.md

 - Providing a user-friendly interface for image classification.
 - Extracting color histograms in HSV format for feature representation.
 - Supporting dataset training and classification tasks.
+- We used KNN model with k = 3 for classifications.

 ## 2️⃣ Equipment and Technologies Used